Battle of the Chernaya

+The Russian attack was poorly organised and conducted, and was defeated by the numerically inferior allied forces under commanders A. Pélissier and A. La Marmora.

+M. Gorchakov personally participated in the heat of battle, but was unable to tilt the outcome in Russia's favor.

 Planning

 The battle was planned as an offensive by the Russians with the aim of forcing the Allied forces (French, British, Piedmontese, and Ottoman) to retreat and abandon their siege of Sevastopol.
-Tsar Alexander II had ordered his commander in chief in the Crimea, Prince Michael Gorchakov to attack the besieging forces before they were reinforced further.

-The russian generals prepared a massive force: a 47000-strong infantry, supported by a 10000-strong cavalry, which were organized in 6 divisions: the IV, the V, the VI, the VII, the XII, the XVII, together with another division, the II, in reserve.

-The Tsar hoped that by gaining a victory, he could force a more favorable resolution to the conflict.
-Gorchakov didn’t think that an attack would be successful but believed the greatest chance of success to be near the French and Piedmontese positions on the Chyornaya River.
+Tsar Alexander II had ordered his commander-in-chief in the Crimea, Prince Michael Gorchakov to attack the besieging forces before they were reinforced further.The Russian generals prepared a massive force: a 47,000-strong infantry, supported by a 10,000-strong cavalry, which were organized in 6 divisions: the IV, the V, the VI, the VII, the XII, the XVII, together with another division, the II, in reserve.The Tsar hoped that by gaining a victory, he could force a more favorable resolution to the conflict.
+Gorchakov did not think that an attack would be successful but believed the greatest chance of success to be near the French and Piedmontese positions on the Chernaya River.
 The Tsar ordered the hesitating Gorchakov to hold a war council to plan the attack.
+Many senior commanders were against the offensive.
+Dmitri Osten-Sacken, a notable commander of the November Uprising, was affected by Pavel Nakhimov's death and proposed leaving Sevastopol altogether and stopping the bloodshed.
+Most wanted to attack.
+Very radical measures were proposed by Stepan Khrulev/Khrulyov, who fought an unsuccessful action at Eupatoria in February.
+Khrulev proposed the complete destruction of Sevastopol (bettering the Moscow in 1812) followed by a mass storming of the allied position by every man available.
+When Osten-Sacken claimed that the doomed plan would lead to tens of thousands of unnecessary deaths, Khrulev responded: Well, so what?
+Let everybody die!
+We will leave our mark upon the map!
+In the end, Gorchakov himself decided that Sevastopol had to be saved by a decisive assault, "otherwise Sevastopol would be lost."
+But Gorchakov refused to take responsibility in case of failure, as he wrote to Minister of War Vasily Dolgorukov, and will "try to evacuate Sevastopol with as little loss as possible" if there is a fiasco.
 The attack was planned for the morning of August 16 in the hope to surprise the French and Piedmontese as they had just celebrated the Feast day of the Emperor (France) and Assumption Day (Piedmontese).
 The Russians hoped that because of these feasts the enemy would be tired and less attentive to the Russians.